Genvekt/coincap_monitor/docs/developement_process.md

     have quick reporting functionality, therefore it is better to take OLAP DW rather than OLTP, such as PostgreSQL. + Learn how to work with Clickhouse.

+___
+## ETL script development
+For the ETL script I firstly implemented E and T stages with logging into .log files + wrapped all insode Docker container called pipeline.

+Here are two .log files involved:
+- `cron.log` - main log file for cron job that must contain any warnings and errors from script
+- `pipeline.log` - debug log file for ETL script, which contains detailed information about each ETL cycle - result of E+T stages or explanation why E failed.

+### Problem with env params

+The main problem was passing enviroment parameters to the cron job.
+I needed tem to store sensitive information, such as API KEY, and some other settings.
+At the same time.
+I wanted single `.env` file to store all parameters for clearness.
+The best solution I ended up is to pass parameters from `.env` file into environments in docker-compose servise.
+From there I then copy all variables into `/etc/environment` file using `entrypoint.sh` script.
+It was much better than declaring some variables directly inside crontab file, and then forget what params are declated where.
+Now all variables from `.env` are automatically seen by the cron job.

+### Result
+Script with E+T stages suits 1 and 2 user stories.

+### What next:
+Develop L stage -> create warehouse container and implement user stories 3 and 4.